dotnet/docfx/Documentation/spec/docfx_document_schema.md

 Schema describes the object model.
 The format of the object model is not constrained.
 YAML and JSON should both be supported.

+**TODO**: change to use YAML Mime to determine which schema to use.

 ## 4. General Considerations
 * This schema will reuse keywords in JSON schema, but will not change the defition of the existing one.
+* To distinguish with JSON schema, the new keywords introduced in this schema is prefixed with `d-`. `d` stands for DocFX.
-* This schema can validate and manipulate single elements in place, but will not reconstruct the object.
+* This schema can validate and manipulate single elements in place, but can not move the element to another place.

 ## 5. Validation keywords